-- 1. LSE LIFE will run an institution-wide programme of academic, personal and professional development opportunities. - I. Lectures and workshops on core academic skills, such as Studying at LSE, Writing Essays, Reading Effectively and Thinking Critically. - II.
-Workshops on key 21st century skills, such as Creative Thinking, Communicating Well, Working Collaboratively and Problem-Solving. - III.
-Events on making the most of your time at LSE and life after graduation, such as volunteering opportunities, careers fairs and external speakers. - IV.
-Training on research & information management tools, such as Endnote, SPSS, data analysis and surveys. - 2.
-LSE LIFE will house an advisory service for taught students, who can come to the Centre and ask any question about study or development opportunities at LSE.
+- 1. LSE LIFE offers students an institution-wide programme of academic, personal and professional development opportunities. - Lectures and workshops on core academic skills, such as Studying at LSE, Writing Essays, Reading Effectively and Thinking Critically. - Workshops on key 21st century skills, such as Creative Thinking, Communicating Well, Working Collaboratively and Problem-Solving. - Events on making the most of your time at LSE and life after graduation, such as volunteering opportunities, careers fairs and external speakers. - Training on research and information management tools, such as Endnote, SPSS, data analysis and surveys. - LSE LIFE houses an advisory service for taught students, who can come to the Centre and ask any question about study or development opportunities at LSE. - Study advisers on duty every day to answer questions and discuss study-related issues and/or direct students to further assistance and practice. - Specialist advisers throughout the week, including career specialists, librarians, English-language teachers, maths and stat tutors, professional writers, and others. - Drop-in service for on-the-spot guidance with studyrelated tasks. - Bookable consultations, in small groups or one-to-one.